There was a time, back in the early 1990s, when ‘Sega’ was what your grandparents called video games.

 The original Mega Drive’s a classic, even featuring a headphone socket and volume control for listening to those pulsating 16-bit soundtracks in all their muffled-stereo glory.
 And it’s built like a breezeblock.
 Gaming consoles didn’t do error messages back then.

-You'll find plenty of them available on Ebay, and for good prices too.
-There are vast numbers of games on offer as well.
+You'll find plenty of them available on Ebay, and for good prices too - the average is probably around the £30 (RM170) mark for a console on its own, rising to around £50 (RM280) or so for a boxed unit with controllers and leads.
+There are vast numbers of games on offer, too.

-Most of them are third-party Mega Drive consoles.
+The other option is to buy one of the third-party Mega Drive consoles.
 There are several of these around, and while they're not going to give you the authentic experience, they do come with loads of pre-installed games.
 We'd still personally go for the real deal, though.